jamesdiffeycoding/jamesdiffeycoding/README.md

 60 minute challenge: display a grid of colours, including their hexcodes in html.
 This wasn't pretty!

-90 minute challenge: make a front-end Noughts and Cross app.The game logic for this was tough!
+90 minute challenge: make a front-end Noughts and Cross app.
+The game logic for this was tough!

 ![ChallengesShotBanner](https://github.com/jamesdiffeycoding/jamesdiffeycoding/assets/139918141/4410fe83-14fe-41b4-b07a-dccb5477a2e1)